Cheapest Auto Insurance in Florida (2025)

 Why are car insurance rates in Florida so high?

-Florida drivers see the third-highest car insurance rates in the country, largely due to the effects of rising inflation, a high number of uninsured drivers, and the increasing severity of climate catastrophes.
+Florida drivers see the 10th-highest car insurance rates in the country, largely due to rising inflation, a high number of uninsured drivers, and the increasing severity of climate catastrophes.

 Car insurance requirements in Florida